luna404/HeRAMS-UserManual/UserGuide_en.md

 </p>

 1. To update the status of a Health Facility, use the <img src="media/images/icon_data_update_blue.png" height="20" align="top" alt='update'></img>  button to open the record.
 2. Use the two button on the bottom right side to move to the next page of the questionnaire or return to the previous page.
-You can also use the navigation pane on the left to access a specfic section of the questionnaire.
+You can also use the navigation pane on the left to access a specific section of the questionnaire.
 3. To save your changes, open the last page (**Validate**) and click  <img src="media/images/bt_submit_en.png" height="20" align="top" alt='submit'></img>.
 4. If you would like to discard your edits, click the <img src="media/images/bt_clear.png" height="20" align="top" alt='exit'></img>  button.

 ### Register a new Health Facility

 1. To create a new record, click the button  <img src="media/images/bt_new_record_en.png" height="20" align="top" alt='new record'></img>.
 2. Use the two button on the bottom right side to move to the next page of the questionnaire or return to the previous page.
-You can also use the navigation pane on the left to access a specfic section of the questionnaire.
+You can also use the navigation pane on the left to access a specific section of the questionnaire.
 3. To save your changes, navigate to the last page **Validate** and click  <img src="media/images/bt_send_en.png" height="20" align="top" alt='Edit data'></img>.
 4. If you would like to discard your edits, click the <img src="media/images/bt_new_record_en.png" height="20" align="top" alt='exit'></img>  button